UniversalTze/CSSE2310A3/README.md

 # CSSE2310A3

-## UQWordiply
+## Test UQWordiply
-Allows users to play the Wordiply game.
-It prompts the user to enter five guesses (words) that contain a given 3-4 letter combination of letters that are known as the "*starter word*".
-The goal is to enter valid words (based on a dictionary provided to us).
-After entering your score is reported as the sum of the lengths of the words entered, and the longest possible word(s) from the dictionary are also reported.
-The user can choose their own starter word, or the game will choose a random one for you.
+The goal of this assignment was to demonstrate skills and ability in fundamental process management and communication concepts, and to further develop your C programming skills with a moderately complex program.
+I created a program called testuqwordiply that creates and manages communicating collections of processes that test a uqwordiply program (from A1) according to a job specification file that lists tests to be run.
+For various test cases, the program will run both a test version of uqwordiply and A1 one solution (available as demo-uqwordiply) and compare their standard outputs, standard errors and exit statuses and report the results.
+I was provided with must use program named uqcmp that compares the input arriving on two file descriptors.
+The assignment will also test your ability to code to a programming style guide and to use a revision control system appropriately.

 ## Comments
 This assigment was developed in a linux environment.
 Vim was the main application used to write code and terminal was used to navigate around files.
 To access the linux environment, a SSH or "Secure Shell" was used.
+For version control, SVN was used.

 ## Marks
-- 62.25/65 (Autograder Score)
+- 60.1/65 (Autograder Score)
+- Future improvements: Make sure that file descriptors used (3 and 4) are not open.
+Or if currently open, close them and then create a new file descriptor using *open()*.

+### NEED TO MAKE CHANGES TO BELOW
 ## Instructions to run the game
 Notes: File can only be ran in UQ Linux environment through SSH.

 ### Parameters